SafakB/appwrite-dummy-data/README.md

 ...
 ```

+### Finally edit
-### And finally add your databaseId and collectionId information here
+And finally add your databaseId and collectionId information here

  ```js
  ...